Windmost8/django-notes/README.md

 # Aggregation

 +  Sum, average, min, and max.
+Ignore the in and out, its just from the shell.
+This needs imports, Import Max, Avg etc..
 ```Product.objects.all().aggregate(Max("price"))
 Out[22]: {'price__max': Decimal('2000')}